Zudoku/peable/README.md

 - Refactoring guest queue to ride logic.
 - Building selection UI.
 - Set global ID to all components (rides,shops,guests)

+#THINGS TO DO LATER#

+- Think of better names for shops and rides.

 #KNOWN BUGS#